diambra/docs/content/competitionPlatform/howToSubmitAnAgent/submitYourOwnAgent/_index.en.md

 math: true
 ---

-We support all types of git sources and we also include Hugging Face libraries for model download in the base image.
-Here’s a streamlined method to create, train, and submit your agent locally using the DIAMBRA CLI, followed by the recommended hosting options:
+We recommend using the **DIAMBRA CLI** method to create, train, and submit your agent locally.
+This streamlined approach eliminates the need for external hosting services and simplifies the submission process.

+While we still provide legacy support for GitHub and Hugging Face, these methods are **deprecated**.
+Please use the DIAMBRA CLI for a more efficient and modern workflow.

 <div style="font-size:1.125rem;">